 Are you grumpy, yawning a lot and struggling to make it through the afternoon?
 Chances are you aren’t getting enough sleep.
-While it sometimes feels impossible to get the recommended seven to nine hours sleep a night, it’s essential as it helps your body restore itself physically and mentally and prepare you for the next day.
+While it sometimes feels impossible to get the recommended 7 to 9 hours sleep a night, it’s essential as it helps your body restore itself physically and mentally and prepare you for the next day.

 So how do you know if you aren’t getting enough sleep?
 Here are 7 signs which may indicate you need some more shut-eye:

 Lack of sleep can make you grumpy, impatient and less tolerant.
 It can make you feel more stressed out and less able to cope with things.
 Sleep is linked to your mental health – if you’re not getting enough sleep, you’re more likely to feel depressed and anxious.